FLUX THEORY

 Maximum settling velocity (for MLSS concentration approaching to zero) is 6-7 m/h.

-At typical mixed liquor suspended solids concentration (MLSS) Xa = 3 g/l and sludge volume index (SVI = 110 ml/g), the zone settling velocity is 2.3 m/h.
-If considering non-uniformity of velocities in the clarifier cross section, maximum overflow rate (OFR) for successful separation of suspended solids must be significantly less than 2.3 m/h.
+If considering non-uniformity of velocities in the clarifier cross section, maximum overflow rate (OFR) for successful separation of suspended solids must be significantly less than 2.35 m/h (see the graph on the right).
 Higher OFR would be possible at smaller Xa and/or SVI.

-Additional constrain is imposed by thickening requirements.
+Additional restriction is imposed by thickening requirements (see below).

-Flux
+Solids Flux

 J = VsXa